dell/csm-docs/content/docs/authorization/deployment/helm/_index.md

 - role-service, which configures roles for tenants to be bound to
 - storage-service, which configures backend storage arrays for the proxy-server to foward requests to

-The folloiwng third-party components are installed in the specified namespace:
+The following third-party components are installed in the specified namespace:
 - redis, which stores data regarding tenants and their volume ownership, quota, and revokation status
 - redis-commander, a web management tool for Redis